jatupan1989/boomjum1989/How-to-use-HTTP-Switchboard:-Two-opposing-views.md

 Disadvantages:
 - Web pages are less likely to render and/or behave as they were designed to.
-- Sometimes it might be difficult, even a challenge, to find what needs to be whitelisted in order to make a web page render and behave as one wish.
+- Sometimes it might be difficult, even a challenge, to find what needs to be whitelisted in order to make a web page render and/or behave properly.
+Mitigation:
+    * Geeky users can help less geeky users through the easy exchange of "recipes".
+    * Site-level scope can be used to restrict a allow all/block exceptionally mode to a web site.

 ## The allow-all/block-exceptionally approach